u0693875-billprisbrey/Researcher-Turnover-in-Windows/Project Documents/Analytical-Framing-for-Exploring-Investigator-Turnover.md

   2.2 ***Internal data that might be used:***
   &nbsp;&nbsp;(a) HR data further describing the PI's.
-  &nbsp;&nbsp;(b) Faculty activity and performance data per PI (such as class load, committee service, conference presentations, publications, and publication status)
+  &nbsp;&nbsp;(b) Faculty activity and performance data per PI in "Elements" database (such as class load, committee service, conference presentations, publications, and publication status)

+  2.3 ***External data that might be used:***
+  &nbsp;&nbsp;(a) "Dimensions" database describing researcher activity.

-  2.3 ***Data that will not be used:***
+  2.4 ***Data that will not be used:***

   - No focus groups will be conducted.
   - No surveys will be performed.
-  - No external data (such as scraping LinkedIn or identifying author affiliation in research literature) will be acquired.
+  - No external data (such as scraping LinkedIn or identifying author affiliation in research literature) will be acquired by scraping websites.
   - No text-based data or analysis of research themes

 ### **3. Actions and actors:**

-To be determined.
+Dr. Rothwell could use this information to develop and recommend a strategy to senior leadership that improves retention of high-performing and high-potential principal investigators.

 ## **DRIVERS AND RELATIONSHIPS:**